Israel attacks Iran's capital with explosions booming across Tehran

 “It is essential to listen to instructions from the home front command and authorities to stay in protected areas,” it said

-Trump earlier said he was urging Israeli Prime Minister Benjamin Netanyahu to hold off from taking action for the time being while the administration negotiated with Iran.
+Trump earlier said he was urging Netanyahu to hold off from taking action for the time being while the administration negotiated with Iran.

 “As long as I think there is a (chance for an) agreement, I don’t want them going in because I think it would blow it,” Trump told reporters.